Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 DAY 6: MAGPIE RIVER (HIKING / SEA KAYAKING / STAND-UP PADDLE BOARDING) / FALLS CAMP

-This morning we take an hour hike to the base of the first falls in the gorge.The view is surreal as we stand mere feet from the wild maelstrom dropping over one hundred feet in a few hundred yards.
-There is an incredible place to swim in a calm eddy below the falls.
-While hikingand swimming, a helicopter arrives to the camp and portages our camping gear down below the gorge to our final night’s camp.
-Later in the morning we hike down to the end of the gorge and board fast (5 MPH), stable, inflatable kayaks for the two-mile lake paddle to the top of 90-foot-high Magpie Falls where we eat lunch.
-Here the entire river hurtles 90 feet of the Laurentian Plateau in a thunderous crescendo of sound and spray.
-A constant rainbow rises from the mist and never leaves the falls.
-We camp on a ledge directly across from the main falls and above a second 25-foot falls.
-If there is an aurora borealis in the evening, it will be to the north, directly over the falls
+This morning, we take a half-hour hike to the base of the first falls in the gorge.
+The feeling is surreal as we stand mere feet from the wild maelstrom dropping over one hundred feet.
+Later in the morning, we hike to the end of the gorge and board stable inflatable kayaks for a two-mile lake paddle to the top of the 90-foot Magpie Falls.
+Here the entire river plunges 90 feet off the Laurentian Plateau in a thunderous crescendo of sound and spray.
+A constant rainbow rises from the mist.
+We camp on a ledge directly across from the main falls.
+If the aurora borealis appears in the evening, it will be to the north, directly over the falls.

 DAY 7: MAGPIE RIVER (SEA KAYAKING / STAND-UP PADDLE BOARDING)/ SEPT-ILES